 In my first interview, the HR personnel and I got talking, he began to talk about the skepticism regarding hiring international students.
 He said the problem with foreigners is “their English is too perfect”.
 They have learned to speak English as a requirement so they speak English in a very professional and academic way.
-He said they usually fail to use the Canadian lingo in communication.
+He said they usually fail to use Canadian lingo in communication.
 So a lot of times, their communication is too polished and sophisticated which Canadians can’t relate to.

 He pointed out that he had a look at my grades.
 He asked a situational question and it is expected to use the STAR approach (Situation, Task, Action, Result) but I failed to state the result of the situational question.
 He then said, what was your result?
 I said I got an A. He then said, yes, I saw your result.
 He asked other situational questions where I had to talk about my Starting Lean class I took last semester.
 Apparently, he knew my lecturer and her husband so we were able to connect deeper.
 I almost fumbled when he asked for her name as it took me over 2 mins to remember her name.
-I explained how taking the class allowed pitch a business idea in front of Centre of Entrepreneurship Education and Development (CEED) and apparently the company has a partnership with the organisation.
+I explained how taking the class allowed me pitch a business idea in front of the Centre of Entrepreneurship Education and Development (CEED) and the company has a partnership with the organization.
 I mentioned the WordPress events I participate in, where I learn more about running a website and I am sure he saw something that I was doing beyond academics.

-So yeah, my blog basically landed me my first job placement in Canada.
+So yeah, my blog landed me my first job placement in Canada.
 The HR personnel was excited that I would also be learning from them and not just pouring all my experience into the company.

 My success in no way undermines how hard it is to get a coop.
 I believe I had less competition in landing my placement as I was only competing with my classmates.
 Also, the skills they were seeking were outside what was taught in the four walls of the classroom which gave me an advantage.